jon-heard/obsidian-inline-scripts/README.md

 ## HOW-TO: Create a new shortcut-file

-### NOTE: If you make a shortcut-file you think others would like, it'd be real nice of you to share it [here](https://github.com/jon-heard/obsidian-text-expander-js/discussions)!
+### NOTE: If you make a shortcut-file you think others would like, it'd be real nice if you could share it [here](https://github.com/jon-heard/obsidian-text-expander-js/discussions)!
 If it is polished and generally useful, then I'll even add it to the [main list of shortcut-files](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).

-This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut-file to a vault` shows how to setup an existing shortcut-file.
+This HOW-TO assumes that you have read and understood [HOW-TO: Create a new shortcut](#how-to-create-a-new-shortcut), and are at least aware that [HOW-TO: Add an existing shortcut-file to a vault](#how-to-add-an-existing-shortcut-file-to-a-vault) shows how to setup an existing shortcut-file.

 A shortcut-file contains multiple shortcuts.
 Each shortcut contains a Test string and an Expansion string.
-A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (the Mythic RPG system).
+A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as a particular functionality (saving & loading) or a particular system (a tabletop RPG system).

 ### Examples
 Here is a minimal example of a shortcut-file's contents: